ChaoticMC-Network/Staff-Schedule/README.md

 # Staff-Schedule
-Here is where Schedules for updates will be posted
+Here is where Schedules for updates will be posted.
+Note: Starting tomorrow, all changes to the document will be logged.

 | Date | Time | Description | Server | Staff |
 | -----:| ------:| ---------------:| ---------:| ------:|